All Episodes

 So he's standing on the shoulders of historians before him.

-And so this is a long-standing historical tradition in the church.
+And so this is a longstanding historical tradition in the church.

 One of the things that's interesting to me, and one of the things I had to get over as I began studying the Shroud, Tucker, is I thought it was a Catholic relic.

-I'm not interested in the Catholic Church.
+I'm not interested in the Catholic Church, therefore, I'm not interested in the Shroud.

-The last king of Savoy bequeathed the Shroud to the current Pope, who was Pope John Paul II at the time.
+The Catholic Church did not take control of the Shroud of Turin until 1983, two years of probate court, the last king of Savoy bequeaths the shroud to the current Pope, who was Pope John Paul II at the time.

-And after two years of probate court, finally, the Catholic Church becomes the custodian of the Shroud in the 1980s.
+And after two years of probate court, finally, the Catholic Church becomes the custodian of the shroud in the 1980s.

 So it was in private hands.